solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 ## Scaling the server

 Within the tier, it is possible to scale cores and memory to the minimum and maximum limits allowed in that tier.
-If monitoring shows a continual maxing out of CPU or memory, follow the steps to [scale up to meet your demand](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/upgrade-from-basic-to-general-purpose-or-memory-optimized-tiers/ba-p/830404).
+If monitoring shows a continual maxing out of CPU or memory, follow the steps to [scale up to meet demand](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/upgrade-from-basic-to-general-purpose-or-memory-optimized-tiers/ba-p/830404).

 ## Moving regions